 He stated that he is a consultant specialist; that is a psychiatrist holding an MB Degree from Gujarat University in India.
-He is also possessed of a two year Diploma in Psychological Medicine.
-All in all this entailed a total of seven years' training.
-He is presently stationed at Mohlomi Hospital - a facility taking care of those suffering from the disease of the mind; and he does examination of out-patients at Queen Elizabeth II Hospital too.
-He has had considerable practice examining, by order of Court, mentally defective patients who appeared both in the High court and even once in the Court of Appeal.
+He is also possessed of a two year training.
+He is presently stationed at Mohlomi Hospital - a facility taking care of those suffering from the disease of the mind; and he does examination of outpatients at Queen Elizabeth II Hospital too.
+He has had considerable practice examining mentally defective patients both in the High Court and even once in the